atrium — Docs

 1. Look up the last session ID from the pane's snapshot.

-3. Replay scrollback into the restored PTY so the visible terminal matches what you last saw.
+3. Replay — scrollback into the restored PTY, or transcript history into the chat pane, so what you see matches what you left.

 If resume succeeds the pane marks itself resuming → succeeded.
-If the adapter reports no matching session, the pane marks itself resuming → failed and shows a Nudge button in the activity card to retry or start fresh.
+If the adapter reports no matching session, the pane marks itself resuming → failed and the activity card offers a retry or a fresh start.

 Stopping an agent